 We will gather at St Margaret's this Sunday for worship services in the church at 8 &10 am.

 For those who will not be able to join us, we will Live Stream the service on our website and at Facebook Live at 10 am on Sunday.
 You do not need to be a member of Facebook in order to watch the livestream.

-We will also continue online Sunday School at 9 AM and Virtual Coffee Hour at 11:30 AM
+We will also continue online Sunday School at 9 AM and Virtual Meeting at 11:30 AM

 To attend one of the services you will have to make a reservation online by clicking HERE and you will have to follow the guidance for worshippers found below.